header-banner-sourdough.jpg

 Across the world, jars of starter doughs have been treated like family heirlooms, passed down through generations.
 Starter doughs were carried by frontier settlers and Gold Rush prospectors, snuggled at night to keep them warm and alive.

-Fun fact: Each starter dough really is unique, a potted history of local flour and microbes from the environment - including the Lactobacillus found naturally on the baker’s hands.4
+Fun fact: Each starter dough is unique, a potted history of local flour and microbes from the environment - including the Lactobacillus found naturally on the baker’s hands.4

 But is it real sourdough?